Dr. Scott Petrie - Executive Director

 Ted Barney – Biologist

 Ted received his B.Sc. in Wildlife Biology from the University of Guelph in 2004.
-Ted then attended the University of Western Ontario for his M.Sc. research.
-Ted’s thesis evaluated availability and quality of waste corn in agricultural fields used by waterfowl staging at Long Point.
-In October 2006, Ted was hired by Long Point Waterfowl as a biologist.
+He then attended the University of Western Ontario for his M.Sc. research evaluating availability and quality of waste corn in agricultural fields used by waterfowl staging at Long Point.
+In 2006, Ted was hired by Long Point Waterfowl as a biologist.
 Ted currently assists with many ongoing research projects, including the Avian Energetics Lab and aerial waterfowl surveys.
-He also provides field and technical support for Long Point Waterfowl graduate students.
+He also provides field and technical support for our graduate students.
 Ted’s professional and research interests focus on the staging ecology of migrant waterfowl and waterbirds in the Great Lakes region.

 For a detailed CV on Ted, please click here.